andr-ew/brds/README.md

 - how to incorporate in UI?
   - under K1 alt menu

+idea: voice allocation rather than shift registers (true polphony w/ voice stealing)
+- this would be harder / also different results than shift registers
-### implimentation
+- implimentation

-voice allocation:
   - pattern recording works via the momentary component state, and then those deltas feed the voice allocator.
   - free voice buffer: last in, first out
   - voice stealing buffer: first in, first out

-when env is not in sustain mode, voice is only allocated for a half second or so (just to blink on the grid)
+  - when env is not in sustain mode, voice is only allocated for a half second or so (just to blink on the grid)